Distinctive pupil and microsaccade-rate signatures in self-recognition: Introduction

-Face recognition is tightly coupled to visual, cognitive and affective processing.
-Evidence from the literature suggests that faces are processed in the visual system by unique, specialized cognitive and neural mechanisms \citep{McKone2005, Yin1969} in the fusiform gyrus of the inferior temporal (IT) cortex \citep{Kanwisher1997} and in prefrontal cortex \citep{Rolls2005}.
-Response latency for face-sensitive cells in IT cortex is reported to be between 50~ms \citep{Sugase1999} and 160~ms \citep{Perrett1982}.
 The recognition of a specific person, or even oneself, engages the same visual processing circuitry as a new, unfamiliar face, but additionally causes memory retrieval, context-dependent surprisal, and emotional responses \citep{Johnston2009}.
 In order to isolate visual processing components of recognition, previous studies typically used faces that entrained during the experiment (unfamiliar face recognition) or famous faces (familiar face recognition).
 We expect that semantic and emotional responses will be significantly stronger for faces of real-life acquaintances and friends, as well as oneself (self-recognition).

 Pupil size is a well-established physiological measure of ongoing cognition that varies between 1.5~mm to 9~mm in diameter \citep{Sirois2014}.
 Modern pupillometry distinguishes three types of pupil response: The pupilary light reflex (PLR), pupil near response (PNR), and psychosensory pupil responses \citep{Mathot2018}.
 Of these, the PLR is the strongest component, causing pupil constriction within the first 200~ms after stimulus onset; the minimum pupil size is reached between 200~ms \citep{Mathot2018} and 1600~ms \citep{Bradley2008}.
 In addition to external factors, pupil size is also determined by cognition and arousal, modulated by variables such as interest or processing load.
 Physiologically, pupil size is connected to brain regions that control sleep-wake rhythms and nervous-system activation \citep{Sirois2014}.
 Activity in the Locus Coeruleus, which is involved in memory retrieval and selective attention, is highly correlated with pupil size in monkeys \citep{Laeng2012}.
 Early cognitive effects on pupil size (within 1~s) are related to novelty and saliency \citep{Mathot2018, Sirois2014, Hess1960} as well as surprisal, uncertainty, and prediction errors \citep{Larsen2018}.
 The effects of (positive and negative) arousal and mental effort are associated with longer delays \citep[see][for a review]{Mathot2018}, while emotional responses peak last (>2~s after target onset) \citep{Kinner2017}.